Akarad/calculator-akan-name/README.md

 # **AKAN-NAME-CALCULATOR**

-This is a webpage written in HTML and JavaScript and designed with CSS and BOOTSTRAP which calculates the day of the week in which you were born in and then give you your **AKAN** name which is a Ghanian tradition of naming people based on the day of the week they were born in.
+This build is a web application designed to let user's calculate what their Akan name is which is a naming system that originates from the West African state of Ghana.
+The names are based on day of the week born as well as gender.

 # **AUTHOR**
 [Akarad](https://github.com/Akarad)

+#Technologies Used
+This is a webpage written in HTML and JavaScript and designed with custom CSS and Bootstrap styling.

 # Setup Instructions
 Good news!
 You do not need to run a server or install any dependencies in order for this site to work.
 Absolutely no set up is required on your databases.There is also no other code this app depends on.